Explore Utah’s unique mix of entertainment and recreation

 History of Salt Lake City

-Originally settled by Mormons, Salt Lake City is headquarters to the Mormon Church, located in the 10-acre Temple Square downtown.
+Originally settled by Mormons, Salt Lake City is headquarters to the Church of Jesus Christ of Latter-day Saints, also known as the Mormon Church, located in the 10-acre Temple Square downtown.
 The impressive temple and grounds are host to a variety of concerts and cultural events—many free of charge.
-The temple is also home to the critically acclaimed Mormon Tabernacle Choir, a popular attraction, especially during the holiday season.
+The temple is also home to the critically acclaimed Tabernacle Choir at Temple Square, a popular attraction, especially during the holiday season.

-Salt Lake City and the surrounding area offer a wealth of activity for visitors and residents alike.
+Salt Lake City and the surrounding area offer a wealth of activities for visitors and residents alike.
 Attractions include:

 One of the most visited attractions in Utah, this zoo covers 42-acres of ground and is home to over 800 animals.
-The newest exhibit, African Savanna, immerses visitors in life on the plains of East Africa.
+One popular exhibit, African Savanna, immerses visitors in life on the plains of East Africa.

 This world-class aquarium encourages the exploration of our planet’s diverse ecosystems.
 Exhibits include everything from sharks to sea turtles and penguins.